DoodleScheduling/keycloak-controller/README.md

 ## Requirements

 A running keycloak is a requirement.
 This controllers does not manage or deploy keycloak itself.
-Also it is required to create a secret which contains the credentials for a user with enough permissions to create/manage realms.
+Also it is required to create a secret which contains the credentials for a user with enough permissions to manage realms.

 Example:
 ```yaml